 - Does mileage on the service documentation contradict the milometer reading?

 - Check the MOT certificates.
-The mileage is recorded on all MOT test certificates, so look through them to confirm there are no signs where the mileage is grossly inconsistent.
+The MOT certificates record the mileage, so check to see there are no signs of where the miles covered is grossly inconsistent.

-If you are not satisfied with what you see, just leave it and move on.
+If you are not satisfied with what you see, leave and move on.
 The next car will be better!